Rectifier: Active rectifier

 Active rectification is a technique for improving the efficiency of rectification by replacing diodes with actively controlled switches such as transistors, usually power MOSFETs or power BJTs.
-Whereas normal semiconductor diodes have a roughly fixed voltage drop of around 0.5-1 volts, active rectifiers behave as resistances, and can have arbitrarily low voltage drop.
+Whereas normal semiconductor diodes have a roughly fixed voltage drop of around 0.5 to 1 volts, active rectifiers behave as resistances, and can have arbitrarily low voltage drop.

-Historically, vibrator driven switches or motor-driven commutators have also been used for mechanical rectifiers and synchronous rectification.
+Historically, vibrator-driven switches or motor-driven commutators have also been used for mechanical rectifiers and synchronous rectification.

 Active rectification has many applications.
 It is frequently used for arrays of photovoltaic panels to avoid reverse current flow that can cause overheating with partial shading while giving minimum power loss.

 Current research

 A major area of research is to develop higher frequency rectifiers, that can rectify into terahertz and light frequencies.
 These devices are used in optical heterodyne detection, which has myriad applications in optical fiber communication and atomic clocks.
 Another prospective application for such devices is to directly rectify light waves picked up by tiny antennas, called nantennas, to produce DC electric power.
 It is thought that arrays of antennas could be a more efficient means of producing solar power than solar cells.

 A related area of research is to develop smaller rectifiers, because a smaller device has a higher cutoff frequency.
 Research projects are attempting to develop a unimolecular rectifier, a single organic molecule that would function as a rectifier.